Welcome to the Tour de Cashiers

 The 23rd annual Tour de Cashiers will be held on May 2, 2015

 Join us for the annual Tour de Cashiers Mountain Cycling Experience to be held on Saturday, May 2nd, 2015 across scenic mountain byways of western North Carolina.
 The popular pedaling event attracts participants from the southeast, many returning every year for the traditional spring ride, and bragging rights for completing one of the most challenging rides in the nation.

 Cyclists followone of three routes of up to 100 miles across Jackson, Macon and Transylvania Counties riding steep climbs and fast descents over 10,500 feet-plus of elevation changes.
 The event offers adventurous athletic challenges suitable for the seasoned to beginner rider.
 And for all, it's great outdoor recreation amid breathtaking natural scenery featuring granite-faced mountains, flowering valleys and running rivers.

 This year, the CENTURY RIDE will kick off at 8:00 a.m.
 (NOTE: NEW TIME) from The Village Green Commons on Frank Allen Road.
 On-site registration and post-event festivities will be held at the Commons pavilion.
-METRIC RIDERS will depart at 8:30 a.m. and QUARTER CENTURY RIDERS will leave at 9:00 a.m.
+METRIC RIDERS will depart at 8:30 a.m. and QUARTER CENTURY riders will begin at 9 a.m. sharp.

 Returning riders will be welcomed back at the finish line with a hearty meal, drink and even a hot shower at the nearby Cashiers-Glenville Recreation and Community Centers.
 Participants also receive a commemorative tee shirt.